Duckweed Pond Surface Coverage: Identification, Causes & Control Plus Ready Scout Solutions

 - Light blockage: Sunlight can’t reach submerged plants, causing die-off of beneficial vegetation and reducing habitat complexity

-- Oxygen exchange disruption: The mat limits gas exchange at the water surface, particularly dangerous on still, hot days
+- Oxygen exchange disruption: The mat limits gas exchange at the water surface, and a solid carpet can also block wind action and reduce natural oxygenation at the pond surface, particularly dangerous on still, hot days

 - Decomposition crashes: When large mats die—whether from herbicide treatment or the first autumn frost—decomposition consumes dissolved oxygen rapidly, potentially triggering overnight fish kills